baalamine/TruthFinderRheem/README.md

 This function reads a string of attribute values separated by tab and constructs the corresponding source claim object.

 ### ConfidenceComputation procedure
-This function considers as input a bucket of source claims and compute the confidence score of each possible attribute value based on its sources' trustworthiness level
+This function considers as input a bucket of source claims and compute the confidence score of each possible attribute value based on its sources' trustworthiness level.

 ### TrustworthinessUpdate procedure
-This function considers source claims along with their confidence scores and updates the current trustworthiness score of each source by accounting for the newly computed confidence values
+This function considers source claims along with their confidence scores and updates the current trustworthiness score of each source by accounting for the newly computed confidence values.

 ### ConvergenceTesting procedure
 This function takes as input the cosine similarity of the current and previous source trustworthiness scores and checks if a given user accuracy is reached.
 When such a accuracy is reached, the process ends.